Multimodal LLMs and Knowledge Integration for Reasoning and Problem-Solving

 Reasoning and Problem-Solving

-By processing diverse modalities and incorporating world knowledge, multimodal LLMs can achieve more sophisticated reasoning for question answering, conversational AI and research applications.
+By processing diverse modalities and incorporating world knowledge, multimodal LLMs can achieve more sophisticated reasoning for question answering, conversational unified AI and research applications.

 For example, with both textual and visual context, LLMs can resolve ambiguous questions that purely textual models would struggle with.
 If asked "What color is the bird?" after seeing an image of a yellow finch, the aligned visual evidence informs the answer.
 Models can also identify mismatches between modalities to avoid blatant contradictions.